ovh/docs/pages/platform/public-cloud/howto_configure_ipv6/guide.en-us.md

 ### Retrieve your network information.

 Log in to the OVHcloud Control Panel, click on the `Public Cloud`{.action} section menu, select your Public Cloud project and click on `Instances`{.action} in the left side menu.
-Then click on the `...`{.action} next to the correspending instance and click on `Instance details`{.action}.
+Then, click on the `...`{.action} next to the correspending instance and click on `Instance details`{.action}.

 ![public-cloud ipv6](images/pci2022.png){.thumbnail}